Friday, December 4, 2009

 All furniture in this early Pilgrim sanctuary had liturgical names.
 The pulpit.
 The altar.
 The baptistery.
 Calling these crude seats “benches” seemed too secular to the Plymouth faithful, so it was decided at a church council meeting, November 28, to call the benches “pews,” after Pepé Le Pew, the unmarried Frenchman who fashioned them.

 The only controversy surrounding the church pews is recorded some ten years later.
 The community had grown significantly due to continuing European immigration.
 An unmarried Frenchwoman named Penelope Félin had immigrated alone to Plymouth that year.
-She brought a formal complaint and a motion to the church council in 1632, as recorded in the minutes.
+She brought a formal complaint and made a motion to the church council in 1632, as recorded in the minutes.
 She accused congregant Pepé Le Pew of unwanted advances, and she demanded that the church leadership address this outrage by removing Le Pew from the church.

 When her motion failed, she made another.
 She noted that times had changed, and pointed out both the availability and affordability of chairs in America, and she moved that the church pews be replaced with more comfortable seating.
 The church council saw this as no more than sour grapes on the part of Penelope, for everyone knew that it was Le Pew who made the pews.
 This motion was also denied.
 The pews stayed.
 Penelope in haste packed and left Plymouth under cover of darkness.
 The next day, Le Pew declared his undying amour for Penelope, then packed and set out in pursuit of her.